Katherine Johnson: Legacy and honors

 The Presidential Medal of Freedom was awarded to Johnson in 2015.

-Johnson co-authored 26 scientific papers.
+Johnson coauthored 26 scientific papers.
 Her social influence as a pioneer in space science and computing is demonstrated by the honors she received and her status as a role model for a life in science.
 Johnson was named West Virginia State College Outstanding Alumnus of the Year in 1999.
-President Barack Obama presented her with the Presidential Medal of Freedom, one of 17 Americans so honored on November 24, 2015.
+On November 24, 2015, President Barack Obama presented her with the Presidential Medal of Freedom.
 She was cited as a pioneering example of African-American women in STEM.
-President Obama said at the time, "Katherine G. Johnson refused to be limited by society's expectations of her gender and race while expanding the boundaries of humanity's reach."
-NASA noted her "historical role as one of the first African-American women to work as a NASA scientist."
+Obama said, "Katherine G. Johnson refused to be limited by society's expectations of her gender and race while expanding the boundaries of humanity's reach."
+NASA noted her "historical role as one of the first African-American women to work as a NASA scientist".

 Johnson in front of the Computational Research Facility named for her.

 Two NASA facilities have been named in her honor.
 On May 5, 2016, a new 40000 sqft building was named the "Katherine G. Johnson Computational Research Facility" and formally dedicated at the agency's Langley Research Center in Hampton, Virginia.
-The facility officially opened its doors on September 22, 2017.
-Johnson attended this event, which also marked the 55th anniversary of astronaut Alan Shepard's historic rocket launch and splashdown, a success Johnson helped achieve.
-At the ceremony, deputy director Lewin said this about Johnson: "Millions of people around the world watched Shepard's flight, but what they didn't know at the time was that the calculations that got him into space and safely home were done by today's guest of honor, Katherine Johnson".
-During the event, Johnson also received a Silver Snoopy award; often called the astronaut's award, NASA stated it is given to those "who have made outstanding contributions to flight safety and mission success".
-NASA renamed the Independent Verification and Validation Facility, in Fairmont, West Virginia, to the Katherine Johnson Independent Verification and Validation Facility on February 22, 2019.
+The facility opened on September 22, 2017.
+Johnson attended the event, which also marked the 55th anniversary of Shepard's historic rocket launch and splashdown, a success Johnson helped achieve.
+At the ceremony, deputy director Lewin said: "Millions of people around the world watched Shepard's flight, but what they didn't know at the time was that the calculations that got him into space and safely home were done by today's guest of honor, Katherine Johnson".
+During the event, Johnson also received a Silver Snoopy award, often called the astronaut's award.
+NASA said it is given to those "who have made outstanding contributions to flight safety and mission success".
+On February 22, 2019, NASA renamed the Independent Verification and Validation Facility in Fairmont, West Virginia, the Katherine Johnson Independent Verification and Validation Facility.